parsa-epfl/Flexus-Debugging/README.md

 # Flexus Debugger #

-Flexus Debugger is a debugging tool which can help analyze Flexus.
+Flexus Debugger is a debugging tool which can help analyze [Flexus][Flexus].
 Flexus Debugger uses Python3 script to get important lines from the Flexus log file and to systemize them.
 It also uses neo4j, a high-performance Graph Database, which supports all the features expected of a mature database including query language.

-You can learn more about Neo4j [here][neo4jweb]
+Neo4j: [neo4jweb]
+Flexus: [Flexus]
+QFlex: [QFlex]

 # How to start Flexus Debugger #